Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/goodbye-comments-welcome-webmentions.md

 date: 2020-09-20T03:00:00.000Z
 tags:
   - developer
-  - indieweb
 ---

 Finally, I made the switch to **Webmentions**.
 Not because I hated comments, but they just didn't serve the platform.

-You might be wondering, what are *Webmentions*?
+You might be wondering, what are _Webmentions_?

 Let me explain in some more detail.